openearth/glofrim/doc/index.rst

 Acknowledgments
 ===============

 The development of GLOFRIM was only possible due to the contribution of many colleagues at various departments.

 Particular shout-outs go to:

-Dirk Eilander (*VU Amsterdam*, *Deltares*), Hiroaki Ikeuchi (*University of Tokyo*), Fedor Baart (*Deltares*), Jeffrey Neal (*University of Bristol*), Paul Bates (*University of Bristol*), Arthur van Dam (*Deltares*), Herman Kernkamp (*Deltares*), Edwin Sutanudjaja (*Utrecht University*)
+Dirk Eilander (*VU Amsterdam*, *Deltares*), Hiroaki Ikeuchi (*University of Tokyo*), Fedor Baart (*Deltares*), Jeffrey Neal (*University of Bristol*), Paul Bates (*University of Bristol*), Arthur van Dam (*Deltares*), Herman Kernkamp (*Deltares*), Edwin Sutanudjaja (*Utrecht University*), Hessel Winsemius (*Deltares*, *VU Amsterdam*), Rens van Beek (*Utrecht University*) and Marc Bierkens (*Utrecht University*)

-and of course also to my supervisors

-Hessel Winsemius (*Deltares*, *VU Amsterdam*), Rens van Beek (*Utrecht University*) and Marc Bierkens (*Utrecht University*)

-Research was funded by the European Institute of Innovation and Technology (EIT) Climate-KIC.
+Research was funded by the European Institute of Innovation and Technology (EIT) Climate-KIC and Netherlands Organisation for Scientific Research (NWO).

 .. |logo_CKIC| image:: _images/ClimateKIC.png
     :width: 50pt